launchupio/flicker-builder/README.md

 5. Observe the flicker.
 The orange box is a custom component registered in builder.
 We starts from loading up dist/index.html where it is available, and then it goes away and comes back.
 If hydration matched well, we shouldn't have the element itself disappear.
+6. Observe the difference between the final output that is in dist/index.html (you can find it in ./distIndex.html) and the client-side final rendering (./clientSideIndex.html)

 ![](./buildergif.gif)